Peptide synthesis: Fmoc/tBu SPPS

-The use of N-terminal Fmoc protection allows for a milder deprotection scheme than used for Boc/Bzl SPPS, and this protection scheme is truly orthogonal under SPPS conditions.
-Fmoc deprotection utilizes a base, typically 20–50% piperidine in DMF.
-The exposed amine is therefore neutral, and consequently no neutralization of the peptide-resin is required, as in the case of the Boc/Bzl approach.
+The use of N-terminal Fmoc deprotection scheme is truly orthogonal under SPPS conditions.
+Fmoc deprotection is a base-catalyzed elimination reaction that typically uses 20–50% piperidine in DMF.
+The revealed alpha-amine functionality is therefore neutral, and consequently no neutralization of the peptide-resin is required, as in the case of the Boc/Bzl approach.
 The lack of electrostatic repulsion between the peptide chains can lead to increased risk of aggregation with Fmoc/tBu SPPS however.
 Because the liberated fluorenyl group is a chromophore, Fmoc deprotection can be monitored by UV absorbance of the reaction mixture, a strategy which is employed in automated peptide synthesizers.

 The ability of the Fmoc group to be cleaved under relatively mild basic conditions while being stable to acid allows the use of side chain protecting groups such as Boc and tBu that can be removed in milder acidic final cleavage conditions (TFA) than those used for final cleavage in Boc/Bzl SPPS (HF).
 Scavengers such as water and triisopropylsilane (TIPS) are most commonly added during the final cleavage in order to prevent side reactions with reactive cationic species released as a result of side chain deprotection.
 Nevertheless, many other scavenger compounds could be used as well.
 The resulting crude peptide is obtained as a TFA salt, which is potentially more difficult to solubilize than the fluoride salts generated in Boc SPPS.

-Fmoc/tBu SPPS is less atom-economical, as the fluorenyl group is much larger than the Boc group.
-Accordingly, prices for Fmoc amino acids were high until the large-scale piloting of one of the first synthesized peptide drugs, enfuvirtide, began in the 1990s, when market demand adjusted the relative prices of Fmoc- vs Boc- amino acids.
+Fmoc/tBu SPPS is less atom-economical, as the fluorenyl group has a much higher mass than the Boc group.
+Furthermore, prices for Fmoc amino acids were high until the large-scale piloting of one of the first synthesized peptide drugs, enfuvirtide, began in the 1990s, when market demand adjusted the relative prices of Fmoc- vs Boc- amino acids.